By TMoM Team Member Rachel Hoeing

 Another time I broke down crying in the middle of a restaurant because a Barry Manilow song came on.
 (My mom’s favorite.)

 The majority of the time, I looked OK on the outside, and I carried on with life as usual, but the reminders were everywhere and the grief was tough.
 Even when I was having a good moment, or a good day, it was like that cloud of negative energy was right at my shoulder saying, “I’m still here.
 There’s still something to be sad about.
 You can put on a happy face, but I’ll still be right here.”
 It was almost as if I was always holding my breath.
 Almost like I was waiting for the next bad thing to happen.

 Thanksgiving that year was a blur, as well as Christmas.
 We somehow made it through, and I tried my best to put on a happy face for my kids.

 When we arrived, we changed clothes and immediately went down to the water park area.
 My daughter wanted to go to the biggest water slide first.
 It was a large orange tube slide that we could ride together.
-As we waited in line and climbed the stairs, I was a little distant, but was focused on having a good time with my kids.
+As we waited in line and climbed the stairs, I was a little distant, but was trying to focus on the moment and on having a good time with my kids.